threenine/StopWebCrawlers/readme.txt

 == Changelog ==

+   =1.2.1=

+   		Typo fixed in readme file
+   		Fixed error in which we were inadvertently linking to a spmmer in readme updated dashboard

    =1.2.0=

    		Updated the database to include over 1100 known referer spam bots Improve blocking
    		Updated Dashboard Text